havulinna/shoppinglist-example-javalin/README.md

 # Shopping List -esimerkkisovellus

-Tämän projekti on [Javalin-teknologialla](https://javalin.io/) tehty versio [ShoppingListExample](https://github.com/havulinna/shoppinglist-example)-esimerkkisovelluksesta.
+Tämä projekti on [Javalin-teknologialla](https://javalin.io/) tehty versio [ShoppingListExample](https://github.com/havulinna/shoppinglist-example)-esimerkkisovelluksesta.

 > "Unlike other Java and Kotlin web frameworks, Javalin has very few concepts that you need to learn.
 You never extend classes and you rarely implement interfaces."
 >